 - If you get the flu, stay home from work, school, and social gatherings.
-In this way you will help prevent others from catching your illness.
+You will help prevent others from catching your illness.

 - Try not to touch your eyes, nose, or mouth.
 Germs often spread this way.

-There are two FDA-approved antiviral drugs recommended by the CDC this season.
-The brand names for these are Tamiflu® (generic name oseltamivir) and Relenza® (generic name zanamivir).
+There are three FDA-approved influenza antiviral drugs recommended by CDC this season to treat influenza.
+The brand names for these are Tamiflu® (generic name oseltamivir), Relenza® (generic name zanamivir), and Rapivab® (generic name peramivir).
 Tamiflu® is available as a pill or liquid and Relenza® is a powder that is inhaled.
-(Relenza® is not for people with breathing problems like asthma or COPD, for example.).
-These are prescription medications and a doctor should be consulted before they are used.
-Tamiflu® and Relenza® are usually prescribed for 5 days, although people hospitalized with the flu may need the medicine for longer than 5 days.
+(Relenza® is not for people with breathing problems like asthma or COPD, for example).
+Rapivab® (generic name peramivir) is given intravenously by a health care provider.

 What to Do If You Get Sick